bondadhh/Modelling/README.md

 # Modelling-
-This repository contains the various ML algorithms report files, I have implemented those for various datasets and analyzed their results in a detail manner.
+This repository contains the various ML algorithm report files, I have implemented those for various datasets and analyzed their results in a detail manner.